mesosphere/dcos-perf-test-driver/docs/source/general/Installation.rst

 be now available.

-Continue to :ref:`cmdline` for more information regarding the command-line interface or to :ref:`tutorial` to get more familiar with the tool.
+Continue to :ref:`cmdline` for more information regarding the command-line interface or to the :ref:`example` to get more familiar with the tool.